techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 > **Note**: This tutorial is compatible with both Angular 6/7/8 and the new Angular 9 version.

-## What You'll Learn in This Angular 9 Router Tutorial
+## What You'll Learn in This Tutorial

-In this tutorial, you'll learn about:
+You'll learn about:

 - How to import the necessary Angular built-in APIs to implement component routing and navigation,